shimazahabi/AirLineReservation/README.md

 - Filter tickets based on flight id, origin, destination, date, time, price range, or some of them in “Search flight tickets” mode.
 - The “Booking ticket” mode is based on flight id.
 By booking each ticket, a unique code is generated as a ticket id.
 - The “ticket cancellation” process by each ticket id would be confirmed and the refund would be credited back to the account(charge).
-- The “Booked tickets” mode includes all reserved tickets of the user.
+- The “Booked tickets” mode includes all reserved tickets of the passenger.
 - Users have a charging section in their profile where they enter the desired amount.
 (“Add charge”).
 Every time a ticket is booked, the ticket amount is deducted from this charge.